davidjhenning6/VisualSorting/notes.md

     - will have to set/chose some kind of standard for files
 - could have sorts run asynchronously to "race"
     - visually racing?
+- basic test scaffolding to test implementations and any changes

 ### To Do
 - menu